 An all-around athlete, Lintz grew up playing every sport that she could, finally focusing on basketball, volleyball and golf by her sophomore

 year of high school.
 Lintz earned 10 varsity letters while at Stevens High School and was given the "Top Raider" award her senior year for top Female Athlete.
-Following high school, Lintz received a Full Athletic Scholarship at the University of Wyoming and was recently inducted into the University of Wyoming Hall of Fame.
+Following high school, Lintz received a Full Athletic Scholarship at the University of Wyoming and was recently inducted into the University of Wyoming Hall of Fame in 2012.
 Lintz was the first UW women’s golfer ever to win an individual conference championship, as she excelled at Wyoming from 1996-2000.

 The highlight of her college career was winning the 2000 Mountain West Conference Championships individual title in 2000, and earning all-conference honors.
 She is also the only UW women’s golfer to qualify for the NCAA Regionals (2000).
 During this time, Lintz received the award for the South Dakota Top Female Golfer Award 3 times as well as Rapid City's Top Female Athlete award 3 times.
 She also was recognized as the Top Professional of the Year in 2005 & 2018 for Rapid City SD.